-Brydge’s second generation keyboard for the 12.9in iPad Pro is even better than before.
+Brydge’s second-generation keyboard for the first-gen 12.9in iPad Pro is even better than before.
 Its aluminium build is outstanding and helps turn your iPad into a laptop in a way that the official Apple keyboard simply doesn’t.

 The Series II is a backlit industrial marvel that comes in silver, space grey or gold to match your slab.
 Its minimal design with two study hinges to hold the iPad means it’s a smooth portable shape when closed, with thoughtful additions like rubber tips on the corners so glass is not against metal.

 The hinges are 180 degree adjustable for optimum viewing angles while a three-level backlight to the excellent keyboard adds convenience, as do the function keys absent from Apple’s own keyboard.
 It charges via micro-USB but Brydge claims 12 months battery life depending on usage.
 It connects via Bluetooth 4.1 not via the Smart Connector.

 At 710g it is by no means the lightest iPad keyboard out there, but many of us here at Macworld covet Brydge keyboards as the best available, and it’s hard to disagree with the improvements in this version.

 Logitech’s Slim Combo for the 10.5in iPad Pro is a solid, sturdy offering that may not look quite as slick as Apple’s own, but offers functionality and protection that the official Smart Keyboard just can’t match.

 This is a two-part case.
 The iPad itself clicks into a rigid hard-shell case that should offer drop protection while maintaining complete port access.
 It also includes a kickstand to prop the tablet up at a variety of angles, and an Apple Pencil holder for stylus users.